Allan variance: Background

 An early concern was related to time- and frequency-measurement instruments that had a dead time between measurements.
 Such a series of measurements did not form a continuous observation of the signal and thus introduced a systematic bias into the measurement.
 Great care was spent in estimating these biases.
 The introduction of zero-dead-time counters removed the need, but the bias-analysis tools have proved useful.

 Another early aspect of concern was related to how the bandwidth of the measurement instrument would influence the measurement, such that it needed to be noted.
 It was later found that by algorithmically changing the observation $\tau$, only low $\tau$ values would be affected, while higher values would be unaffected.
 The change of $\tau$ is done by letting it be an integer multiple $n$ of the measurement timebase $\tau_0$:

 The physics of crystal oscillators were analyzed by D. B. Leeson, and the result is now referred to as Leeson's equation.
 The feedback in the oscillator will make the white noise and flicker noise of the feedback amplifier and crystal become the power-law noises of $f^{-2}$ white frequency noise and $f^{-3}$ flicker frequency noise respectively.
 These noise forms have the effect that the standard variance estimator does not converge when processing time-error samples.
-This mechanics of the feedback oscillators was unknown when the work on oscillator stability started, but was presented by Leeson at the same time as the set of statistical tools was made available by David W. Allan.
+The mechanics of the feedback oscillators was unknown when the work on oscillator stability started, but was presented by Leeson at the same time as the set of statistical tools was made available by David W. Allan.
 For a more thorough presentation on the Leeson effect, see modern phase-noise literature.